Twisting BFSS & IKKT: Twisted holography for BFSS matrix quantum mechanics

 Many aspects discussed in~\S\ref{sec: hol-ikkt} for the IKKT model transfer to this setting.
 For example, the minimal model of minimal BCOV theory is identified with $\mathrm{SHO}(\CC^{4|4})$ leading to a similar discussion of infinite-dimensional symmetry algebras; furthermore, the difference between full and minimal BCOV theory is expected to encode the twists of the massive string modes of the IIA string.

 \begin{rmk} There is another notion of holography in this system arising by instead taking the 't Hooft limit of the BFSS MQM \cite{Itzhaki:1998dd}, which gives a more standard, (non-conformal) example of gauge-gravity duality.
 The closed string dual is well-described by the ten-dimensional black 0-brane geometry, or its eleven-dimensional uplift depending on the effective coupling (see e.g. \cite{Polchinski:1999br}).
 Since the twisted theory is a protected algebra that is insensitive to the continuous coupling $\lambda$, it is natural to expect that it witnesses a protected subsector common to all effective supergravity descriptions; indeed, we have seen that it is naturally sensitive to a twisted ten-dimensional dual which we will identify as a dimensional reduction of the putative twisted eleven-dimensional dual.
 To study twisted holography for the Maldacena duality, one must also incorporate D-brane backreaction on the closed string side of the duality, effected by adding a source term to the field equation and studying fluctuations around the resulting background.
-Unlike in the familiar examples of twisted AdS/CFT \cite{Costello:2018zrm, Costello:2020jbh} where the Maurer-Cartan element is given by a Beltrami differential, in this setting it does not correspond to a geometric deformation, so the twisted dual is harder to interpret. \end{rmk}
+Unlike in the familiar examples of twisted AdS/CFT \cite{Costello:2018zrm, Costello:2020jbh} where the backreaction induces a Beltrami differential that deforms the complex structure, in this setting it does not correspond to a geometric deformation, so the twisted dual is harder to interpret. \end{rmk}